My overall outlook on therapy

-- I also understand the client as an individual embedded in a social context and I try to be attentive to the intersection between the person and factors such as gender, sexuality, culture, socio-economic background, political context, and larger structural and systemic issues.
+- I also understand the client as an individual embedded in a social/political context and I try to be attentive to the intersection between the person and factors such as gender, sexuality, culture, socio-economic background, political context, and larger systems of oppression.

 Type of therapeutic approach I practice

 I consider myself an integrative psychotherapist.
 That means that I draw on elements from different psychological perspectives including: relational, psychodynamic, trauma, and cognitive behavioral.

 My therapeutic approach is tailored to the individual client, considering their life journeys, needs, vulnerabilities, and strengths.
 At the same time, my approach is based on the belief that meaningful change and healing often occurs through the curative “ingredients” below.